How has the current economy impacted your company’s sales?

 Self-commoditization is the most significant threat to success in selling high-value solutions.

-But what does this mean, exactly?
+So, what does this mean, exactly?

 First, let’s define “commodity.”
 A commodity is a product or service that is bought and sold―think corn, coffee, or copper.
 Commodities are products available from multiple outlets that can be shopped for the lowest price.